 We share information from FS with a number of organisations in accordance with the University and University Colleges Act and the Higher Vocational Education Act, including:

 - Lånekassen (“The Norwegian State Educational Loan Fund”)

 - Norwegian Agency for Quality Assurance in Education (NOKUT)

 Universities, university colleges and professional colleges have a legal obligation to disclose data to the Database for Higher Education (DBH).
 From 1 July 2021, DBH became part of the Directorate of Higher Education and Expertise (HKDir).
 Kristiania discloses data to HKDir/DBH based on GDPR, Article 6 no. 1 c, with a supplementary legal basis in the University and University Colleges Act, Section 2-1 no. 4 or the Tertiary Vocational Education Act, section 42.
 This applies to universities, university colleges and professional colleges.

 Disclosure of data from FS for research or statistical purposes.

 We occasionally receive inquiries from various agencies and institutions requesting information about current and former students for research purposes or for statistics.
 Such inquiries must always refer to a legal basis/grounds in order to be the subject of an assessment.
-A check is performed to ensure that there is actually a legal basis that allows for access and that it takes precedence over general provisions of the GDPR.
+A check is performed to ensure that there is a legal basis that allows for access and that it takes precedence over general provisions of the GDPR.
 The legal basis for the sharing of personal data is public interest, cf. GDPR, Article 6 no. 1 e.
 This basis is subject to a supplementary legal basis in Norwegian law, which is usually established in the University and University Colleges Act, the Higher Vocational Education Act and/or Section 8 of the Norwegian data protection law.